Skip to main content

 Set fast schema evolution

 fast_schema_evolution: Whether to enable fast schema evolution for the table.
 Valid values are TRUE or FALSE (default).
 Enabling fast schema evolution can increase the speed of schema changes and reduce resource usage when columns are added or dropped.
 Currently, this property can only be enabled at table creation, and it cannot be modified using ALTER TABLE after table creation.
+This parameter is supported since v3.2.0.

 NOTE